Options

 trafficLight.hook_global_action('condense', () => console.log('I condensed'));

-(created) xstate traffic light, 33 lines
+(created) xstate States of Matter, 33 lines

 export const matter = createMachine({